 What is Restorative Time?

-With the introduction of Restorative Time, Oura will detect when you’ve been in a relaxed state throughout each day and reflect these periods back to you.
+Restorative Time detects when you’ve been in a relaxed state throughout each day and reflect these periods back to you.
 Thanks to your Readiness data and insights, Oura already notifies you when your body may be under additional stress.
 By staying attentive to your Restorative Time, you can now visualize if you’ve been able to align with what your body’s telling you.

 How Restorative Time Works

 Restorative Time is not solely determined by moments throughout the day when your body is still, though this is one factor we take into account.
-Although our bodies may appear to be at rest during periods of limited motion, our stress system (aka, fight-or-flight) can still remain actively engaged, which prevents us from actually tapping into a healing state.
+Although our bodies may appear to be at rest during periods of limited motion, our stress system (aka fight-or-flight) can still remain actively engaged, which prevents us from actually entering a healing state.

-Body temperature is the key factor Oura uniquely brings to the table to capture when your body and mind are likely to be at ease.
+Body temperature is the key factor Oura uses to determine when your body and mind are likely to be at ease.
 Because Oura reads your body temperature once every minute, we can determine which nighttime averages connect to your best nights of sleep.
 As you relax, more blood is pushed out from your heart to your fingers and toes.
 Elevations in body temperature read from your finger reveal there’s more warm blood circulating there.

 Restorative moments are identified anytime Oura detects limited motion in combination with daytime body temperature readings that reach your ideal nighttime average.
 All body signals picked up while you’re asleep are maximally indicative of rest and recovery, making nighttime averages an ideal comparative factor.
-Recall this is when your systems go into repair and replenish mode, helping you start each day with vitality.
+This is when your systems go into repair and replenish mode.

 How to Use Restorative Time